 12/8 Time signature

-The most used time signature nowadays
+The most common time signature in music

 How the beat is divided in simple and compound time signatures